-The Developer shall perform hydrologic analyses for the design of drainage features for the interim and Ultimate Configurations.
-The Developer shall select the appropriate hydrologic method based on the criteria in Attachment 12-1A.
+The Developer shall select the appropriate hydrologic method for the design of drainage features based on the criteria in Attachment 12-1A.

 For IH 35E south of Crown Road, the Developer shall design for the future changes in land use that may affect the magnitude of runoff.
 Land use should be estimated based on fully developed conditions.